 The mountains were still covered with snow.
 We actually had a discussion if we should go on a hiking trip before packrafting down the river Dee but decided to start paddling immediately as the weather forecast only promised good weather for the coming 2 days.

-Already at the beginning we realized that the water level of the Dee was quite low.
-Nevertheless, it was still possible to paddle but we had to step out occassionally and walk in the cold river.
+Already at the beginning we realised that the water level of the Dee was quite low.
+Nevertheless, it was still possible to paddle but we had to step out occasionally and walk in the cold river.
 That’s the part where Patrick’s additional socks became an important part of gear.

 An advantage of a river with a low water level is that there are plenty of opportunities to get our of the packraft to have a break.
 We had our first brake already after 30 minutes or so.